So What’s This Site About?

-I'm David Weller – an ELT trainer, teacher and an insatiable coffee drinker.
+I'm David Weller - a TEFL teacher, trainer, manager and insatiable coffee drinker.

 So Why 'Barefoot TEFL Teacher'?

-TEFL because I love this industry.
-It’s given me both a career and a passion.
+TEFL - because it's focused on language teaching, which has given me a career and a passion.